-- A. Retrenchment may be necessary when a judgment, made by action of the Board, based upon evidence made available to the Akron-AAUP according to the schedules set forth in this Article, indicates one (1) of the four (4) circumstances listed in Section 1(A)(1) through 1(A)(4) exists at the University. - 1.
+- A. Retrenchment may be necessary when a judgment, made by action of the Board President, based upon evidence made available to the Akron-AAUP according to the schedules set forth in this Article, indicates one (1) of the four five (45) circumstances listed in Section 1(A)(1) through 1(A)(45) exists at the University. - 1.
 Financial exigency, defined as financial problems so severe that they threaten the University's ability to maintain its operations at an acceptable level of quality; - 2.
 Significant reduction in enrollment of a college, department, or program continuing over five (5) or more academic semesters (not including summer) and which is expected to persist; - 3.
-Discontinuation of a college, department or program; - 4.
-Action by the Ohio Board of Regents or Ohio General Assembly which requires the University to implement a retrenchment.
+Modification, elimination, or suspension leading to elimination of an academic Discontinuation of a college, department or program(s) that requires the reduction or replacement of bargaining unit faculty: - 4.
+Reorganization of departments, schools, or colleges that reduces the need for bargaining unit faculty by improving efficiency. - 54.
+Action by the Ohio Board of Regents Department of Higher Education or Ohio General Assembly which requires the University to implement a retrenchment.